chooth13-pixel/leetcode-challenges/README.md

 # LeetCode Solutions 🚀

-A collection of my solutions to LeetCode algorithmic problems.
+A collection of my solutions to LeetCode algorithmic problems in TypeScript, Go and SQL.

 ## 📊 Progress
 - **Total Solved:** 86